 Chateau Couhins-Lurton is usually better with at least 3-7 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+Of course, that can vary slightly, depending on the vintage character.
 Chateau Couhins-Lurton offers its best drinking and should reach peak maturity between 7-14 years of age after the vintage.

 Serving Chateau Couhins Lurton, with Wine, Food, Pairing Tips

 Chateau Couhins Lurton is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-The red wine of Chateau Couhins Lurton is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted. braised and grilled dishes.
+The red wine of Chateau Couhins Lurton is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, and roasted. braised and grilled dishes.

-Chateau Couhins Lurton is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Chateau Couhins Lurton is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.

 Château Couhins-Lurton Wine Tasting Notes